 The vendor provided some backtesting and trading snapshots to represent EA performance.
 While we see these as impressive and the snapshot shows a positive equity balance, it is hardly reliable as a performance result.

-An account equity can be positive or negative when a trade is still open.
-The vendor can easily target trade when the equity is positive and make a snapshots for us to see.
+Account equity can be positive or negative when a trade is still open.
+The vendor can easily target trade when the equity is positive and make a snapshot for us to see.
 This kind of result is not reliable and needs updating.

 Compare Expert Advisors